fwaris/RTOpenAI/src/Samples/PlanSelection/RT.Assistant/writeup.md

  line(4,monthly_price(200),original_price(220)),
  line(5,monthly_price(235),original_price(260))],
 Price = 130

-[...]
+Title = Core, Lines = ...
   ```

  If a Prolog error occurs, the system regenerates the Prolog query but this time includes the Prolog error message along with the original query.
 This cycle may be repeated up to a limit.

 ### Prolog Code Generation and Results
+For code generation, the application allows for a choice between Claud Sonnet 4.5 and GPT 5.1 (via the app Settings).
+The GPT Codex model was also tested but there the latency is too high for realtime needs.

+First-off, both - Sonnet and GPT - work well but GPT has the edge here.
+For some reason Sonnet does not produce Prolog 'predicate' code which GPT does.
+Sonnet only produces 'query' code.
+If the query is complex Sonnet's approach can bring back unnecessary results, bloating the context.

+GPT divides the generated Prolog into predicates and query and therefore keeps the final result set very relevant.
+Intermediate results are not part of the final output.

-With current models - Claude *Sonnet 4.5* for Prolog code generation and *gpt-realtime* for realtime voice, the results are quite satisfactory.
-This was not the case about a year.
-This approach was not workable when I first started testing it in late 2024.
+Both models produce compilable / correct Prolog 99% of the time.
+This was not the case about a year when I first started testing it in late 2024.
 But now (late 2025) the models have advanced enough for this approach to be viable for real applications.
+As consumers, we should celebrate this advancement.